 Bank of Canada cuts key interest rate to 3% amid price stability, trade policy uncertainty

-The Bank of Canada cut its key interest rate to three per cent on Wednesday, but trade policy uncertainty looms over Canada’s economic outlook and clouds the future rate path.
-The 25 basis point cut was widely anticipated as both inflation and inflation expectations moderated while interest rates ...
-READ MORE >
+The Bank of Canada cut its key interest rate to three per cent, but tariff uncertainty looms over Canada’s economic outlook and clouds the future rate path. … READ MORE >

 Canada’s consumer price index rises by 1.8% as tax holiday takes hold